 Another plan, Medigap Plan G, offers nearly full healthcare expense coverage.
-This plan is an excellent option for residents with significant Medicare Part A and Part B expenses.
-Its 10,992 beneficiaries indicate general satisfaction with the plan.
+This plan is excellent for residents with significant Medicare Part A and Part B expenses.
+Its 10,992 beneficiaries indicate general satisfaction with the program.

 Another standard plan patients in New Hampshire choose is Medigap Plan C, featuring 2,038 beneficiaries.
 This plan covers everything but Part B excess charges.

 The below chart lists the coverage benefits for each Medigap plan available in New Hampshire.
 These benefits are the same in each state and with every carrier.

 Not everyone gets the exact Medicare Supplement plan cost.
 Several factors affect your New Hampshire Medicare Supplement plan’s monthly premium.
 How much you pay per month depends on your:

 What’s the average cost for a Medicare Supplement plan in New Hampshire?

 Lowest premium per Medigap letter plan in New Hampshire

 The following quotes for the lowest Medigap premium apply to a woman who’s 65 years old and living in New Hampshire.
 These numbers are a general estimate rather than the actual premium you can expect for each plan.

 Highest premium per Medigap letter plan in New Hampshire